fbpx

 We had our best romantic dinner in Mykonos, which was a seafood spaghetti for two at 65 euros, at Taverna Sunset in Little Venice, right on the water’s edge.
 The setting was out of this world and the manager and staff’s hospitality was warm and inviting.
 If you ever visit Mykonos, this is the place to enjoy an unforgettable meal.

 We also discovered the best traditional Greek restaurant in Ano Mera called Odos Araxame.
 Here we had some of our best meals during our entire trip.
 Interestingly, Gordon Ramsay also visited this restaurant and loved it.
 There is a handwritten note from him near the entrance of the modest kitchen.
 Pictures speak a thousand words, and I’ll let you judge for yourself by viewing some of the delicious meals we enjoyed there.
+Visit our Instagram page for stories and videos.

 Where are the best restaurants to eat in Santorini?